-Top Rated Fresno Sexual Harassment Attorney
+Top-Rated Fresno Sexual Harassment Attorney

 Representing Only Executives and Employees

 If you are a Fresno area employee and believe that you or someone you know experienced sexual harassment at work, the law is on your side.
-We urge you to consider both your workplace environment as well as others who are similarly situated and may continue to suffer if no one speaks up against an unruly supervisor, intimidating coworker, or threatening client/customer.
+We urge you to consider both your work environment as well as others who are similarly situated and may continue to suffer if no one speaks up against an unruly supervisor, intimidating coworker, or threatening client/customer.
 If you complain to your supervisor and/or Human Resources Department and nothing is done to prevent the re-occurrence of the above unlawful sexual harassment, you may have a strong claim.
 It is unfortunate that many employees fear for their jobs and do not bring forth their claims when employers committed or allowed others to commit violations and create a hostile work environment.
 Many of the laws protecting you have strict deadlines which our attorneys can guide you on during the initial complimentary consultation.

 Guidelines to Use When Assessing Sexual Harassment at Work

 At the initial client interview, we are often asked what events constitute sexual harassment.
 We hope that the following information will point you in the right direction.
 However, each circumstance is unique and it takes a versed, knowledgeable, and experienced attorney to truly align the facts to the elements of the laws to know the strength of each claim.
 Thankfully, Title VII of the Civil Rights Act of 1964 (“Title VII”) and California’s Fair Employment and Housing Act (“FEHA”) provide guidance as to what entails sexual harassment at the workplace.
 In addition, the agency most known for enforcing these laws is the U.S. Equal Employment Opportunity Commission (“EEOC”).
 The EEOC defines sexual harassment as: